bhisaac/5eFP/5eFP-SRD.md

 ## Thieves' Tools (Action, Turn)

-While your subtlety feature is toggled on, you can make a DEX check to disarm a trap, pick a lock, or otherwise open a secured and locked object within reach.
-A critical failure toggles your subtlety feature off.
+You can make a DEX check to disarm a trap, pick a lock, or otherwise open a secured and locked object within reach.
+If you attempt to disarm a trap and roll a critical failure, it triggers the trap.

 # Rogue Upgrades